dzervoudakes/react-scaffolder/README.md

 At this stage, you will be prompted to provide the following:
 - Application name, any text of your choosing
-- Yarn, yes or no (excluded if the `skip-install` option is provided)
+- Yarn, yes or no

 ### With Options